Security Best Practices

 Be mindful of personally identifiable information (PII):

-- Don't include sensitive data in webhook payloads unless necessary
+- Don't include sensitive data in notification payloads unless necessary

 - Use references/IDs instead of full user data when possible